google/blockly-samples/plugins/modal/README.md

 - `show`: Shows the modal and focus on the first focusable element.
 - `hide`: Hide the modal.
 - `render`: Create all the dom elements for the modal.
-- `shouldCloseOnOverlayClick`: (default true) If set too true will close the overlay when a user clicks outside of the modal.
+- `shouldCloseOnOverlayClick`: (default true) If set to true will close the overlay when a user clicks outside of the modal.
 - `shouldCloseOnEsc`: (default true) If set to true will close the modal when the user hits escape.